GoogleChrome/developer.chrome.com/site/en/blog/topics-enhancements/index.md

 websites.
 We received
 [feedback](https://github.com/patcg-individual-drafts/topics/issues/42) that
-this resulted in the API often returning topics that are less useful for ad relevance such as ‘News' or ‘Arts & Entertainment'.
+this resulted in the API often returning topics that are less useful for ad relevance such as "News" or "Arts & Entertainment".
 We [explored](https://github.com/patcg-individual-drafts/topics/issues/42#issuecomment-1029111959) many solutions, including allowing callers to set a priority list, ranking by inverse frequency on the web, by ad clicks observed by Chrome, and other